dpareasy/Assignment1/README.md

 ### Assumptions ###

-For simplicity we consider a scenario with the following assumptions:
+For simplicity following assumptions have been considered:
 * The robot moves in a 2D environment with no obstacles;
 * The environment created can be formed by any number of corridors;
-* The number of rooms which a corridor can contain is the same for each corridor;
+* All the corridors contain the same number of rooms;
 * Corridor(i) is connected to corridor(i+1) and to the recharging location (which is a corridor);
-* The duration of the robot's battery is 60 seconds;
-* The robot is automatically spawned in the recharging room every time the battery goes low;
+* The robot is automatically spawned in the recharging location every time the battery goes low;
 * The corridors' timestamps `visitedAt` are not considered since their urgency requirement are different from rooms';
 * If there are no urgent rooms the robot is forced to move around corridors;